 - A look at the important issues that organisations face and which laws (old and new) regulate them.
 In the form of a table setting out which regulations are relevant to which issue.

 - Take Home Points and Action items

-- Be aware of what is coming down the road in the next two years
+- Be aware of what is coming down the road in the next few years

 - Get an overview of the new laws, including the Protection of Personal Information Act

 - Know what to do and when to do it

 - Understand the context of the laws and how they interact